klampotang/Flix/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-    -[x] Collection View has ratings also displayed -[x] Link to open Fandango.com in Safari brower -[x] Detail view with more information (Title, bigger poster, release date, overview) -[x] Added an app icon and launch screen
+- [x] Collection View has ratings also displayed.
+- [x] Link to open Fandango.com in Safari brower.
+- [x] Detail view with more information (Title, bigger poster, release date, overview).
+- [x] Added an app icon and launch screen.
-    -[x] Tab bar with 4 different endpoints (Currently playing, top rated, popular, upcoming) -[x] Selecting the cell shows the overview
+- [x] Tab bar with 4 different endpoints (Currently playing, top rated, popular, upcoming).
+- [x] Selecting the cell shows the overview.
-    -[x] Added animation of the titles
+- [x] Added animation of the titles.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):